A Salty Dog (song): Release and reception

 "A Salty Dog" peaked at #44 on the UK Singles Chart.
 BBC Radio DJ John Peel explained the lack of chart success:

 The song was generally well received by music critics.
 Matthew Greenwald of Allmusic praised the narrative as "brilliant" and carried by "an expansive melody and epic performance from the entire band".
 The string arrangement was "fabulous" and "only adds grandeur to the song and recording, making this one of the group's most fully realized moments".
 Perhaps the greatest praise came from Melody Maker's Chris Welch, who called it "their finest hour" and "one of the greatest pop singles to emerge in recent years".
 He added, "The tune is beautiful, the arrangement brilliant, the performance perfect".
 Cash Box described it as a "stunning effort."
+Record World said that "Procol Harum is as eerie and gothic as ever."

-"A Salty Dog" is notable for not including any contributions from guitarist Robin Trower who, when the band became a quartet in 1970–71, would play bass in live performances of the song.
+According to band biographer Claes Johansen, organist Matthew Fisher did not play on the recording, and Robin Trower only played an acoustic guitar faintly buried in the mix.